-2.)
-Use Disney Transportation to the Race During race weekend Disney offers transportation to and from host resorts to the expo and race.
-I was very hesitant with using the transportation Disney offers from the resorts to Epcot parking lot.
+During race weekend, Disney offers free transportation to and from the host resorts to the expo and race.
+I was very hesitant with using the transportation Disney offers from the resorts to the Epcot parking lot.
 After all, Disney transportation isn’t necessarily known for being fast.
-Last year I had a rental car for my trip but my parent’s and I still decided to take the Disney transportation, needless to say we weren’t disappointed.
-Your host hotel will have poster boards on easels in the lobby listing info about the races including the times buses run to and from the race start and pickup locations (PICKUP LOCATION MAY NOT BE AT THE REGULAR BUS STOP).
-If you are unable to locate one of the information boards in your hotel, ask a cast member.
-We got on the bus as soon as boarding started, we sat on the bus for about 5-10 minutes until it was full and we were taken to Epcot’s parking lot.
-Following the race the buses were lined up next to the Family Reunion area.
-We didn’t even have to wait for a bus, we boarded and waited no longer than 10 minutes for the bus to start driving back to our resort.
-Also, they are not ordinary Disney Transport buses, they are more like coach buses that Disney rents.
+However, last year my parents and I decided to take the Disney transportation, and we weren’t disappointed.
+Your host hotel will have poster boards on easels in the lobby listing info about the races, including the times buses run to and from the race start and pickup locations (PICKUP LOCATION MAY NOT BE AT THE REGULAR BUS STOP).
+If you are unable to locate one of the information boards in your hotel, ask a Cast Member.
+We got on the bus as soon as boarding started, then sat on the bus for about 5-10 minutes until it was full and we were taken to Epcot’s parking lot.
+Following the race, the buses were lined up next to the Family Reunion area.
+We didn’t even have to wait for a bus – we boarded and waited no longer than 10 minutes for the bus to start driving back to our resort.
+Also, they are not the ordinary Disney Transport buses; they are more like coach buses that Disney rents.

-3.)
-Don’t Be Late!
-This may seem silly to say but somehow you always see people from corral A showing up when they’re launching corral M. The best way to make sure that you get there on time whether you’re driving or using Disney Transportation is to GET THERE EARLY.
-For the 10k and Half Marathon buses start at 3:30 AM, be there when they arrive or shortly after.
-As for drivers, get to Epcot’s parking lot as early as possible, I recommend arriving around 4 AM or sooner.
-While these seem like absurd times to get there, especially when the race doesn’t start till 5:30 AM.
-But trust me, you won’t regret it.
+This may seem silly to say, but somehow you always see people from corral A showing up when they’re launching corral M. The best way to make sure that you get there on time, whether you’re driving or using Disney Transportation, is to GET THERE EARLY.
+For the 10K and Disney Princess Half Marathon, buses start leaving the resorts at 3:30 AM.
+Be there when they arrive or shortly after.
+As for drivers, get to Epcot’s parking lot as early as possible.
+I recommend arriving around 4 AM or sooner.
+While these seem like absurd times to get there, especially when the race doesn’t start until 5:30 AM, trust me, you won’t regret it.
 I got there a little before 4 AM and I didn’t have to wait to go through security or anything like that.
-After 4:15 AM it is a mad rush of people trying to come in, you don’t want to be stuck in it.
+After 4:15 AM, it is a mad rush of people trying to come in, and you don’t want to be stuck in it.

-5.)
-Celebrate Your Success The one thing every racer you see will have in common is that they want to finish the race.
-When you complete the race remember that it’s not about your time, it doesn’t matter if you struggled, and it doesn’t matter what place you came in.
+The one thing every racer will have in common is that they want to finish the race.
+When you complete the Disney Princess Half Marathon, remember that it’s not about your time; it doesn’t matter if you struggled, and it doesn’t matter what place you came in.
 All that matters is that you achieved your goal and finished the race!
 So celebrate it whatever way you’d like!
 I encourage you to wear your medal(s) wherever you go that weekend.
 Last year I celebrated my accomplishment by laying by the pool then having lunch at Le Cellier in Epcot.
-This year I have a character breakfast booked at 1900 Park Fare.
+This year, I have a character breakfast booked at 1900 Park Fare.
 But whatever you want to do to celebrate, enjoy it.
-Whether you take a nap, lay by the pool, explore the parks, or have a special meal remember that day is all about YOU!
-One thing I also recommend is stopping into Fit2Run at Disney Springs You can get your medal engraved with your name, time, and placement.
-I can’t remember how much it cost, but it wasn’t too much and definitely worth it.
-Also check out your race photos when they become available.
+Whether you take a nap, lay by the pool, explore the parks, or have a special meal, remember that day is all about YOU!
+One thing I also recommend is stopping into Fit2Run at Disney Springs.
+You can get your medal engraved with your name, time, and placement.
+I can’t remember how much it costs, but it wasn’t too much and definitely worth it.
+Also, check out your race photos when they become available.
 They’re pricey but I bought the disk of mine last year and they were totally worth the splurge!

 I am getting so pumped to head to Orlando next weekend for the 2017 Disney Princess Half Marathon!
-While I am kind of nervous due to have fracturing my leg while doing the race last year, I am still really excited.
-Below I’ll add some pictures from last year’s Half Weekend.
+While I am kind of nervous due to having fractured my leg while doing the race last year, I am still really excited.
+Here are some pictures from last year’s Disney Princess Half Marathon Weekend: